AustinPerry22/fs-journal/notes/11-csharp.md

 in the startup.cs make sure to configure services/repository for the services/repository in use services.AddScoped<CatsRepository>();  -needs to be on top services.AddScoped<CatsService>();

+functions that return nothing use void

+c# can have the same function names if they have different types - overloading